Virtual Cockpit

 Marine Barometer

-Classic-style Barometer and Altimeter for Android
+Classic-style Barometer, Altimeter, Logger, and Pressure Trend Graph for Android

 Welcome

-Current Version: 1.1.9 beta (update as needed)
+Current Version: 1.5.19 beta

 Highlights